Trump’s false election claims in focus in Va. governor race

 RICHMOND, Va.
-(AP) — Republican Glenn Youngkin has not talked much about the 2020 election, President Donald Trump’s lies about fraud and the insurrection on Jan.
-6. But when he has, it has not gone smoothly.
+(AP) — Republican Glenn Youngkin has not talked much about President Donald Trump’s lies about voter fraud, the insurrection on Jan.
+6 or his party’s eroded trust in elections.
+But when he has, it has not gone smoothly.

 The GOP nominee for governor of Virginia argued this week that the state’s voting machines must be regularly audited, suggesting that would ensure “everybody can trust” the process.
 Left unsaid was that the machines already undergo annual audits.